Magical Highlights of Peru 15 Days/ 14 Nights

 The tour continues to discover the underground temple of Quenqo (labyrinth) and its impressive rock carvings and tunnels.
 This religious temple is dedicated to the worship of Mother Earth.

-After a few minute’s ride, we will see another fortress called Puka Pucara (red fortress) which was used as a military control entrance gate to Cusco.
-Walking for a few minutes, we will arrive at Tambomachay (water temple), a temple that is dedicated to worshipping water, fertility, and longevity.
+After a few minutes’ ride, we will see another fortress called Puka Pucara (red fortress), which was used as a military control entrance gate to Cusco.
+After walking for a few minutes, we will arrive at Tambomachay (water temple), a temple dedicated to the worship of water, fertility, and longevity.

 We return to Cusco around 06:00 or 07:00 pm.
 If you want, you can ask your tour guide to stop at one of the souvenir shops on your way back.